EAISI/discover-projects/ames-housing/README.md

 This case is inspired by Kaggle's [Getting Started Prediction Competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).
 The information you need to work on this case is stored on [GitHub 'jads-nl'](https://github.com/jads-nl/discover-projects/tree/main/ames-housing).
 The exercises are structured based on the CRISP-DM methodology.
 As you'll work through the exercises, you will experience first hand that CRISP-DM is a non-linear process ;-)

+## Let's get started

-## Business Understanding
+### Business Understanding

 **Business context**: Real estate agency 'Homely Homes' incorporated in Ames, Iowa (USA), needs a good first impression of the sales price of a house as soon as it comes on the market, without having to visit the house.
 Today, 'Homely Homes' uses their team of real estate agents of different levels of expertise to get an estimate based on the information that is available online.
 The quality of the estimates differs highly depending on who is asked.
 And, not surprisingly, the experienced agents are not always readily available.
-So, the management team of Homely Homes has decided to go full on data, and is requesting a data science expert to develop a model that can predict the sales price by the push of a button.
+So, the management team of Homely Homes has decided to go full on data, and is requesting you to develop a model that can predict the sales price by the push of a button.

 **Business objective**: To become independent on real estate agents to estimate sales prices.